-- 7.1 The HVAC system shall be appropriately designed, installed and maintained to ensure protection of product, personnel and the environment. - 7.2 Facilities and premises dealing with hazardous substances shall have the following basic air-handling characteristics: - There shall be no direct venting of air to the outside. - Air-conditioning or ventilation shall result in a negative pressure relative to the outside.
-Air pressure differentials shall be such that there is no uncontrolled flow of air between the work area and the external environment. - Appropriate air pressure alarm systems shall be provided to warn of any pressure cascade reversal or loss of design pressure status.
+- 7.1.
+The HVAC system shall be appropriately designed, installed and maintained to ensure protection of product, personnel and the environment. - 7.2.
+Facilities and premises dealing with hazardous substances shall have the following basic airhandling characteristics, namely:- - (i) there shall be no direct venting of air to the outside; - (ii) air-conditioning or ventilation shall result in a negative pressure relative to the outside.
+Air pressure differentials shall be such that there is no uncontrolled flow of air between the work area and the external environment: - (iii) appropriate air pressure alarm systems shall be provided to warn of any pressure cascade reversal or loss of design pressure status.
 The appropriate design, alert and action limits shall be in place.
-System redundancies shall be in place to respond appropriately to pressure cascade failure. - The starting and stopping of the supply and exhaust air fan shall be synchronized such that the premises remain at a negative pressure during start-up and shut-down. - The air pressure cascade within the facility, although negative relative to the environment, shall comply with normal pharmaceutical pressure cascade requirements with regards to product protection, dust containment and personnel protection. - Visual indication of the status of room pressures shall be provided in each room. - Air shall be exhausted to the outside through HEPA filters and not be re-circulated except to the same area, and provided that a further HEPA filtration stage is applied to the return air.
-Where HEPA filters are mentioned in these guidelines, this refers to HEPA filters with a minimum rating of H13 according to EN 1822. - Where possible, single-pass air-handling systems with no recirculation shall be provided. - Exhaust air or return air shall be filtered through a safe-change or bag- in-bag-out filter housing.
-The filter housing shall contain pre-filters and HEPA filters, both of which shall be removable with the safe bagging system.

-- Changing rooms shall be supplied with air filtered to the same standard as that for the work area they serve. - Airlocks, pass-through hatches, etc., shall have supply and extract air to provide the necessary air pressure cascade and containment.
-The final, or containment perimeter, airlock or pass-through hatch bordering on an external or non-good manufacturing practices area shall be at a positive pressure relative to the environment, to prevent the ingress of contaminants to the facility. - If the facility provides insufficient containment, and operators' garments are contaminated with dust, the operators leaving the containment area shall pass through a decontamination system, e.g. air showers or a mist shower system, to assist with removing or controlling dust particles on their garments.
+System redundancies shall be in place to respond appropriately to pressure cascade failure; - (iv) the starting and stopping of the supply and exhaust air fan shall be synchronized so that the premises remain at a negative pressure during start-up and shut-down; - (v) the air pressure cascade within the facility, shall comply with normal pharmaceutical pressure cascade requirements with regards to product protection, dust containment and personnel protection; - (vi) visual indication of the status of room pressures shall be provided in each room; - (vii) air shall be exhausted to the outside through HEPA filters and not be re-circulated except to the same area, and provided that a further HEPA filtration stage is applied to the return air.
+Where HEPA filters are mentioned in the Schedule, this refers to HEPA filters with a minimum rating of H13 according to European norms; - (viii) where possible, single-pass air-handling systems with no recirculation shall be provided; - (ix) exhaust air or return air shall be filtered through a safe-change or bag- in-bag-out filter housing.
+The filter housing shall contain pre-filters and HEPA filters, both of which shall be removable with the safe bagging system; - (x) changing rooms shall be supplied with air filtered to the same standard as that for the work area they serve; - (xi) airlocks, pass-through hatches, etc., shall have supply and extract air to provide the necessary air pressure cascade and containment.
+The final, or containment perimeter, airlock or pass-through hatch bordering on an external or non-good manufacturing practices area shall be at a positive pressure relative to the environment, to prevent the ingress of contaminants to the facility; - (xii) if the facility provides insufficient containment, and operators' garments are contaminated with dust, the operators leaving the containment area shall pass through a decontamination system e.g., air showers or a mist shower system, to assist with removing or controlling dust particles on their garments.
 Operators shall follow this route before de-gowning to use the ablutions or canteen facilities.
 All garments leaving the facility for laundering shall be safely bagged.
-Appropriate means for protecting laundry staff and prevention of contamination of other garments from non-hazardous facilities shall be in place. - 7.3 If required, appropriate measures shall be taken to prevent airflow from the primary packing area (through the conveyor "mouse hole") to the secondary packing area.

-Note: This could be overcome by having a pass-through chamber over the "mouse hole", which is maintained at a negative pressure to both primary and secondary packing.
+Appropriate means for protecting laundry staff and prevention of contamination of other garments from non-hazardous facilities shall be in place. - 7.3.
+If required, appropriate measures shall be taken to prevent airflow from the primary packing area (through the conveyor "mouse hole") to the secondary packing area. - Note.- This could be overcome by having a pass-through chamber over the "mouse hole" which is maintained at a negative pressure to both primary and secondary packing.
 This typical arrangement is illustrated in Figure below.
 This principle can be applied to other situations where containment from two sides is required.
+The typical airflow pattern for contaminant shall be as specified in the figure below-